vippsas/vipps-psp-api/vipps-psp-api.md

 the token cryptogram must be submitted in the authorization request in the fields specified by the acquirer in order to perform a valid authorization.

 ### Magic Numbers for EMVCo Tokens

-Any request to the v3 API will return a Visa Token.
+Any request to the Vipps PSP API will return a Visa Token.
 However this can be changed by setting the amount in the init request.
 No matter what is selected in the app the Token returned in the MakePayment request will be: